Dettifoss is one of Europe’s most powerful waterfalls. Selfoss is a smaller but more elegant waterfall located just upriver.

 Facts About Dettifoss and Selfoss

 Dettifoss, Selfoss, and Hafragilsfoss are located in Vatnajökull National Park in northeast Iceland.
 Mývatn is a great place to stay in order to visit these waterfalls.

 These waterfalls are located on the Jökulsá á Fjöllum river, a river that is formed from the melting glacier Vatnajökull.
 This powerful river carved out the Jökulsárgljúfur canyon and flows through the Ásbyrgi Canyon before ending at Öxarfjörður, a bay in the Arctic Sea.

 Dettifoss is considered to be one of Europe’s most powerful waterfalls.
-Many sources list Dettifoss as the most powerful waterfall in Europe, including the signs at Dettifoss, but during the summer months, the Rhine Falls in Germany can have a higher flow rate.
+Many sources list Dettifoss as the most powerful waterfall in Europe, including the signs at Dettifoss, but during the summer months, the Rhine Falls in Switzerland can have a higher flow rate.

 Dettifoss is impressive.
 When you get up close to it, the ground literally shakes under your feet.
 It’s loud, it’s thunderous, it’s awe-inspiring.

 A short distance upstream from Dettifoss is Selfoss.
 This waterfall may not have the impressive flow of water like Dettifoss, but it what it lacks in power it makes up for in appearance.
 This wider, more docile waterfall is beautiful, with its numerous smaller waterfalls.

 Hafragilsfoss is a much smaller waterfall than Dettifoss and Selfoss, but a visit to the viewpoint on the east side is worth it.
 From here, you get an awesome view of the Jökulsárgljúfur canyon.